What Are the Pros and Cons of Plastic Shopping Bags?

 The only real benefit of single-use plastic bags is the convenience of having a bag at the ready when you’re checking out, but this isn’t that much of a benefit because once you develop that habit of carrying your own reusable grocery bags there isn’t any advantage to disposable bags.

 Plastic bag proponents will state that disposable plastic bags are durable, but ultimately plastic bags are not more durable than reusable grocery bags which are not prone to rips and tears and can last for 3-5 years or more.
 Many people use single-use plastic bags to line small garbage cans or to pick up pet waste, but just because disposable bags can be used for these tasks does not mean it is a good idea.

-Disposable plastic bags do not safely breakdown, and when they are used as garbage bags they end up in a landfill where they will not breakdown instead of being recycled.
+Disposable plastic bags do not safely biodegrade, and when they are used as garbage bags they end up in a landfill where they will not break down instead of being recycled.
 There are biodegradable bags on the market that can be used to safely round up trash or pick up after pets with the damaging impact of disposable plastic bags.

 Con: Use of Nonrenewable Resources